CX-Box/cxbox-doc/docs/features/element/administration/dictionary/dictionary.md

         **Step 6.** Add **fields.setDictionaryFilterValues** to corresponding **FieldMetaBuilder**.

         The front-end requires us to display all directory data within the method /row-meta tag values.
-        If the values list is dependent on the parent, we should use the buildRowDependentMeta method for this purpose.
+        If the values list is dependent on the parent, we should use the buildIndependentMeta method for this purpose.

         ```java
         --8<--